 The characteristics of the bimetal are chosen to provide particular delays time under specific overload or fault currents according to the required time-current characteristic.
 Generally, a high resistance bimetal is used for low current devices and a lower resistance bimetal for high current devices.
 For very low current MCBs a heater may be incorporated around the bimetal in order to generate sufficient heat to deflect it.

-For low MCB ratings, the coil is formed from thin wire with many turns.
+For low MCB ratings, the coil is formed from the thin wire with many turns.
 For higher ratings, the wire is thicker with fewer turns.
 The magnetic trip is set by the manufacturer according to the required characteristics where MCB will install.

-Now if you find this post useful then please share with your friends and don’t forget to subscribe to our newsletter for Electrical update.
+Now if you find this post useful then please share with your friends and don’t forget to subscribe to our newsletter for an Electrical update.
 Thanks!